Who We Are

 Nizar Ghanem

-Nizar Ghanem is Badil’s Editor-at-Large.
+Nizar Ghanem is API’s Director of Research.
 He is a well-known Lebanese activist and economic researcher, and a prominent figure in the protests that erupted in Beirut in 2015 and 2019.
 Nizar is the Director of Research at Triangle, where he designs and leads key research projects with international organizations.
 He has authored various reports and published scholarly articles on a variety of topics related to governance and development in the West Asia and North Africa region.
 Nizar is also a founding member of the Depositors Union, a grassroot organization dedicated to protecting depositors’ rights in Lebanon.
 He holds a Masters in International Relations and Economics from the Paul H. Nitze School of Advanced International Studies (SAIS).

 Michael Huijer